Redeemed Issues Recap

 Investors are usually smart and well-informed enough to stay out of trouble when a security's Call Date is approaching or has passed, and there seldom are mispricings to the upside.
 Apart from trying to raise awareness about the preferred stocks and baby bonds which carry a lot of Call Risk, we also keep an eye on those who do not and might even present us with a buying opportunity.

-In this article we will take a look at multiple products whose Redemption was announced recently - most of them are relatively fresh, from this week to be precise.
+In this article, we will take a look at multiple products whose Redemption was announced recently - most of them are relatively fresh, from this week to be precise.

 Hercules Capital - HTGX